thunderboltthor/fizzbuzz/README.md

 It's important that the tests fails.
 If the test passes, that means the test is _vacuous_: it's not testing anything important.

 (I personally believe that it is imporant for another reason: failure hurts, and it's easy to take it personally and be discouraged by failure.
 But in this particular case, you _want_ it to fail.
-Besides, success never comes before a series of failures!)
+Besides, success never comes before a series of failures!
+Learn to accept failure as a step to success.)

 After you have a confirmed failing test, develop the method.
 Run another test.
 If your test passed, congratulations: you've reached GREEN!